 Manners, I’ve always been taught, don’t cost anything.
 Nowadays we’re lucky to get so much as a thank you if we pull your arse off a burning Boeing.
 A grunt and dirty look is NOT a sufficient response when I ask if you want anything from the trolley.
 Manners – don’t leave home without them.

 Airports can be a magical place, they see more sincere kisses than wedding halls.
 People jetting off on well-earned holidays, travelling to see loved ones or heading off to clinch that all important business deal.
 It can also turn the most patient of people into quivering wrecks.

 Security.
-I agree, airport security is a pain in the arse, but unfortunately those crazy terrorists are still hell-bent on causing mayhem.
+Airport security is a pain in the arse, believe us, we know.
 As crew we pass through everyday and are subjected to the same, often humiliating checks as everyone else.
-Take your belt off, empty your pockets, take off your shoes, take your liquids out of the bag and for f@*Ks sake make sure they’re under 100ml.
+Sadly those crazy terrorists are still hell-bent on causing mayhem so security is a necessary evil.
+Take your belt off, empty your pockets, take off your shoes, take your liquids out of the bag and for f*cks sake make sure they’re under 100ml.
 There’s nothing worse than a smug security officer taking away your brand new Eau De Parfum.

 Fancy a drink?
 Just remember, everything in moderation.
 Please don’t get too drunk before your flight or we WILL refuse you boarding.